|Effective July 2019, J Med Internet Res no longer charges submission fees

 Yes, there are fees for most (but not all) JMIR journals and most (but not all) article types.

-Most authors pay these costs from their grant money, from the same funding envelope from which they would for example pay conference travel and fees.
+Most authors pay these costs from their grant funding, from the same funding envelope from which they would for example pay conference travel and fees.
 Some universities, institutions or departments have institutional membership arrangements with JMIR Publications, in which case the APF can be waived.
 Other institutions may have institutional open access funds, for example the signatories of the Compact for Open Access Equity. (for details see also How are JMIR authors funding the publication costs?).

 The general cost for publishing in our journals is the total of Article Processing Fee plus extra optional charges such as Fast-Track Fee and Knowledge Translation Add-Ons.